schainks/dilate/README.md

 dilate
 ======

 A script for modifying video playback speed and audio speed, with proper pitch adjustment.
-Useful for ESL teachers who wish to use slowed-down video content.
+Useful for teachers (particularly ESL) who wish to use slowed-down video content.
 DEPENDS: mencoder, ffmpeg, sox, lame